DouglasHutchful1/QuirkyCarta/README.md

 ## My First Completed Project!

-I am thrilled to present QuirkyCarta, my inaugural personal project in web development.
+I am happy to present QuirkyCarta, my personal project in web development.
 This endeavor allowed me to delve into various technologies and implement a range of functionalities.

 ## Functionalities